“I can’t do that… I’m not creative enough.”

 So, if you are trying to boost your creativity levels, try a little music therapy.

-Most of us would admit that we have a love-hate relationship with deadlines.
-Deadlines keep us motivated and focused, however, if they are too tight or unrealistic, this can have the opposite effect, and hinder creativity.
+Most of us would admit to having a love-hate relationship with deadlines.
+Deadlines keep us motivated and focused; however, if they are too tight or unrealistic, this can have the opposite effect and hinder creativity.

 In fact, research shows that a moderate deadline, as opposed to one that’s extremely tight, can boost creativity.
 So, the next time you need to set a deadline for a certain task or project, set one that is fair, achievable, and realistic.
 Here are some tips for making deadlines more motivational.